 We understand it is possible to host a safe, in-person event, and there are many chapter coordinators who are eager to do so.
 We don’t believe 500 chapter competitions can be held safely, in person and in a way that can both accommodate all registrants and be manageable by all chapter coordinators.
 We also do not believe requiring a student to attend—or requiring a volunteer to host—a large, indoor, in-person event is the right path for Chapter Competitions this February.

-These fun, unofficial chapter events we are encouraging would be completely optional for students—and coordinators.
+These fun, unofficial bonus events we are encouraging would be completely optional for students—and coordinators.
 Additionally, if there are occupancy limitations, coordinators can limit the number of students who can attend (and couldn’t do that for an official event).

-The in-person events coordinators host are what make MATHCOUNTS special.
+The in-person bonus events coordinators host are what make MATHCOUNTS special.
 For the students who do not progress past the Chapter Competition, the “officialness” or ability to advance is not the main point of a Chapter Competition.
 Rather, the highlight is the opportunity for students to get together and compete…it’s the excitement of participating in the event while wearing their team shirt and feeling the pride of representing their school.

 At a minimum, the top 4 highest-scoring students from each chapter will advance to the State Competition (rather than the top team and top two kids not on the winning team).
 After advancing the top 4 highest-scoring students, state coordinators may allow additional students to advance as long as the policy for progression is consistent for all chapters within the state.

 Note that advancement of teams to the State Competition will not be required.
 The decision to advance teams to the State Competition will be at the discretion of each state coordinator.